alignalghii/client-to-MW-search-API-with-demo-MTs/README.md

 ### Integration tests

 In the recent state of the development, there is only one intergration testcase.
-It provokes a wrong reponse format from the server, and checks whether the client can handle it in its intended high-level architecture design (details: the `MaybeT` monad transformer in the overall stack, serving as a poor man's `ErrorMonadT`).
+It provokes a wrong reponse format from the server, and checks whether the client can handle it in its intended high-level architecture design (details: it is the `MaybeT` monad transformer in the overall stack, serving as a poor man's `ErrorMonadT`).

 ```
 me@my-computer:~/haskell/crawler$ ./client-to-MW-search-API-with-demo-MTs --intgr-test